CNHume/Samples/README.md

 I originally wrote this code for a Symbolics Lisp Machine.
 It was then ported to Allegro Common Lisp: first running on Mac OS, then as run under Windows.
 The ANSI Common Lisp standard was still under development then.
 So; the code may not be strictly ANSI compliant.

-When I was working in Lisp, I also wanted to better understand the RSA public-key encryption algorithm developed by Rivest, Shamir and Adleman.
+While working in Lisp, I became interested in understanding the RSA public-key encryption algorithm developed by Rivest, Shamir and Adleman.
 I include my Lisp implementation in the RSA sub-folder.

-Other folders include implementation of the major Sorting Algorithms written in C# and a Bit-Board based Othello player written in Java.
+The CSharp folder has a Square sub-folder which contains implementation of a Chess Engine written in C#.

+The Sort sub-folder contains implementations of the standard Sorting Algorithms.

+There is also a Java folder which contains a Bit-Board based Othello player.

 ### How do I get set up?

 Most of the Python samples assume a Python 2.7 environment.

-The C# Samples assume C# 6.0 and .NET 4.6.1 available in Visual Studio Community 2017.
+C# Samples are written in C# 9.0 and target the NET5.0 Framework.

 The Othello player was written in Java 1.8 using a NetBeans 8.0 IDE.